ldsands/UsefulCodeSnippets/other_software/git.md

 Note: Just remove the `--global` flag for local setup

-- this allows you to avoid having issues having to signing every time when using vscode to manage git/GitHub projects
+- This allows you to avoid having issues having to signing every time when using vscode to manage git/GitHub projects

 ```sh
 git config --global user.name "Prename Name"
 git config --global user.email "email@example.com"
 ```

-- you should set the following options for the respective platforms to avoid issues
+- You should set the following options for the respective platforms to avoid issues

 ```sh
 # for windows work that will also have work done on any unix system (or just to be on the safe side)